sensu/sensu-docs/content/sensu-go/5.18/operations/deploy-sensu/cluster-sensu.md

     parent: deploy-sensu
 ---

+To deploy Sensu for use outside of a local development environment, first decide whether you want to run a Sensu cluster.

-A Sensu cluster is a group of [at least three][1] sensu-backend nodes, each connected to a shared etcd cluster, using Sensu's embedded etcd or an external etcd cluster.
+A Sensu cluster is a group of [at least three][1] sensu-backend nodes, each connected to a shared database provided either by Sensu’s embedded etcd or an external etcd cluster.
 Creating a Sensu cluster ultimately configures an [etcd cluster][2].

 Clustering improves Sensu's availability, reliability, and durability.
-It will help you cope with the loss of a backend node, prevent data loss, and distribute the network load of agents.
+It allows you to absorb the loss of a backend node, prevent data loss, and distribute the network load of agents.

+Scaling a single backend to a cluster or migrating a cluster from cleartext HTTP to encrypted HTTPS without downtime can require [a number of tedious steps][14].
+For this reason, we recommend that you **decide whether your deployment will require clustering as part of your initial planning effort**.

+No matter whether you deploy a single backend or a clustered configuration, begin by securing Sensu with transport layer security (TLS).
+The first step in setting up TLS is to [generate the certificates you need][13].
+Then, follow our [Secure Sensu][16] guide to make Sensu production-ready.

+After you've secured Sensu, continue reading this document to set up a clustered configuration.

 {{% notice note %}}
 **NOTE**: We recommend using a load balancer to evenly distribute agent connections across a cluster.